The main provisions of the Ohio Mental Health Parity law can be found in sections 1751.01, 3923.28, 3923.281 and 3923.282 of the Ohio Revised Code.

 Q: Under Ohio’s Mental Health Parity law, is coverage limited to services performed by physicians and psychologists?

-A: No. Under the new law, eligible providers include clinical nurse specialists whose nursing specialty is mental health, professional clinical counselors, professional counselors and independent social workers.
+A: No. Under the new law, eligible providers include clinical nurse specialists or certified nurse practitioners whose nursing specialty is mental health, professional clinical counselors, professional counselors, independent social workers, and independent marriage and family therapists.
 Such practitioners must be included as eligible providers within the terms of health insurance policies, certificates and plans of health coverage.

 Q: If providing parity for these benefits increases the cost of my coverage, who will pay the additional costs?